maiorBoltach/bf2142stats_emu/README.md

 **UPD (07.01.2020).** For Windows download from [here](https://slproweb.com/products/Win32OpenSSL.html).
 We have 100% guarantee that it works with **Win32 OpenSSL v1.0.2u**.
 More late versions doesn't work (TODO: recheck again).

 2. Install MySQL server (latest version [here](http://dev.mysql.com/downloads/mysql/)) .
-3. Import database bf2142.sql to Mysql server.
+3. Import database bf2142.sql to MYSQL server.
 4. Copy to your fesl folder libmySQL.dll from MySQL folder

+**UPD (07.01.2020).** New versions of XAMPP don't contain C Connector, you can download it manually from [here](https://downloads.mysql.com/archives/c-c/)

 5. Edit _launch.bat.
 Change dbuser, dbpass, dbname.

 **NOTE**: MySQL should work only on localhost!
 Don't change dbhost from 127.0.0.1!